 WELLCOMM (Wellbeing and Communities)

-Using data from cohort studies to explore the long-term benefits of community activities for wellbeing
+Using data from UK cohort studies to explore the long-term benefits of community activities for wellbeing

 Culture, arts and community engagement can benefit wellbeing, but how do our neighbourhoods influence our participation?